susungpark/SW-Capstone-Design/README.md

 ## 📌 Project Overview

-This project aims to compare the performance of **financial-statement-based clustering** and **GICS-based classification** in constructing stock portfolios.
-Using the same optimization method and performance evaluation criteria, we empirically examine whether machine learning-based clusters outperform traditional industry-based groupings.
+This project aims to evaluate the performance of **financial-statement-based clustering** in constructing stock portfolios.
+Using the portfolio optimization method and performance evaluation criteria, we empirically examine whether machine learning-based clusters outperform itself, and compared to traditional industry-based groupings.

 ---